Adron/adron.github.io/_working/contents/articles/sitrep-home-depot-wrap-up-next-talks-next-job/index.md

 Since this is one of those rare times in my career where I'm not 100% sold on what I'll do next, I'm open to fielding prospects and seeing what is out there.
 This is a different approach for me, as I usually determine a company, particular work that needs done and go after that gap.
 But I'd like to get a feel for what companies feel they need at this particular time.
 Since I have a wide range of skills, I can step into a number of positions and immediately start to contribute to projects within a company.

-Here are some theoretical positions I'd find attractive.
+Here are some positions I'd find attractive and could provide value for (or build) a team immediately!

 **Building or Expanding a Team**